manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 If you do not supply the key in this piece of code, following warning results.

-B> ## React keys warning in browser console.
+E> ## React keys warning in browser console
-B> Warning: Each child in an array or iterator should have a unique "key" prop.
+E> Warning: Each child in an array or iterator should have a unique "key" prop.
-B> Check the render method of `CardStack`.
+E> Check the render method of `CardStack`.
-B> See https://fb.me/react-warning-keys for more information.
+E> See https://fb.me/react-warning-keys for more information.

 - **Database id as key.** When using a database to create dynamic elements, you may want to reuse any unique ids maintained by your database as key.
 This transfers the key stability and uniqueness burden